Ghiyas155/Midterm-Project/Readme.md

 Customer.json file is the output of customer.py file and items.json file is output of items.py file.

 Installation
 1. Install Python3.3
 2. Install GIt
 3. Create an account
 4. Make a repo
-5. Collaborate with rxt1077
-6. Import required libraries
+5. Import required libraries

 Functionalities and design implementation